wbalmer/petitRADTRANS/docs/content/available_opacities.rst

      - Main isotopologue, Exomol, see references in `here <https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..67M/abstract>`_
      - --

+*: see information box at the top of the page for mass fraction key handling.

 Contributed atom and ion opacities, high resolution mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^